There’s a lot to do in Kentwood & Caledonia

 Trails and parks are intermingled with play centers and shopping, giving us both indoor and outdoor entertainment options.
-You can find splash pads and ice cream, and ice skating and river fun.
+You can find splash pads, ice cream, ice skating, and river fun.

-Kentwood has grown into a popular hub for families who want to raise their kids in diverse communities and schools.
-With the 28th and 44th street corridors in their zip code, there’s no end to shopping, food and fun.
+Kentwood has become a popular hub for families who want to raise their kids in diverse communities and schools.
+With the 28th and 44th street corridors in their zip code, there’s no end to shopping, food, and fun.

 You’ll also see areas sprawling beyond Kentwood grow into popular hubs.
-Dutton/Cutlerville is a growing part of the M-6 area, where you can find more shopping and a Celebration!
-Cinema theater.
+Dutton/Cutlerville is a growing part of the M-6 area, where you can find more shopping and the Phoenix Movie Theater.

 Life in Kentwood

-It’s also a very affordable area, with housing options ranging from rentals to condos to homes.
+It’s also an affordable area, with housing options ranging from rentals to condos to homes.
 Families often start out in Kentwood for the affordability and end up staying for the great neighbors, proximity to GR, great shopping, and an active parks and rec program.

-You should know: Most people identify Kentwood as the Woodland Mall area, but Kentwood is so huge and has such an unusual shape that chances are you’ve been in Kentwood and didn’t even realize it.
+Most people in West Michigan know Kentwood has the Woodland Mall area, but don’t realize that Kentwood is huge.
+With its unusual shape, there’s a good chance that you’ve been in Kentwood and didn’t even realize it.

 Life in Caledonia

-You should know: Caledonia is really into parades and celebrations.
-Celebrate Western Week, Harvest Festival, Memorial Day, Christmas and 4th of July with neighbors and friends in Caledonia.
+Plus, Caledonia is really into hosting hometown parades and festivals.
+Celebrate Western Week, Harvest Festival, Memorial Day, Christmas, and 4th of July with neighbors and friends in Caledonia.